frconor-ebook/meditations/_posts/2025-03-06-charity-versus-anger.md

 Okay, we go and we handle it with peace and with serenity.
 We learn how to endure those little contradictions without that martyr complex.
 We learn how to handle difficulties.

-There\'s a great talent in life to learn how to handle difficult situations with peace, without giving in to sadness or reacting with a growing sense of rage.
+It's a great talent in life to learn how to handle difficult situations with peace, without giving in to sadness or reacting with a growing sense of rage.

 'How dare that person call me at this hour of the night?
 Do you know what time it is?'